knittingirl/CTF-Writeups/pwn_challs/RaRCTF/Guessing_Game/ReadMe.md

 At this point, I realized that I actually could be certain of a bytes value without technically hitting it.
 By default, my binary search algorithm never hit odd numbers until the very end of a search, on the eigthth guess, at which point I could derive the correct answer anyway without burning a guess.
 So I modified my algorithm, and now, the odds were reasonably high that I could leak two addresses in one run through the program!

-Here is the code to leak the canary alone:
+Here is the code to leak the canary alone.
+Please note that I know that this is an unusual implementation of a binary search algorithm.
+This was the best way I could come up with to avoid hitting odd numbers and burning guesses, so while this code is long and ugly, it does work quite reliably:
 ```
 count = 0